Chronic Kidney Disease

 *Note: these diets are not recommended for cats that are underweight, hyperthyroid, or have diminished appetites!

-Prevent excessive gastric acid accumulation, decreases nausea and vomiting, improves appetite.
+Prevent excessive gastric acid accumulation, decreases nausea and vomiting, and improve appetite.
 (Pepcid AC, Zantac)

 Bind dietary phosphorus in the intestine to prevent absorption in the bloodstream.
 (Alu-Caps, Aluminum Hydroxide)